trustification/rust-rfcs/text/0000-sigstore-integration.md

 This design takes one step in the direction of signing and verification of crates.
 Some maintainers may not want to use Sigstore, in which case this would allow alternative key management systems.
 However, Sigstore is in the process of being supported by [NPM](https://thenewstack.io/npm-to-adopt-sigstore-for-software-supply-chain-security/), [Maven](https://blog.sonatype.com/maven-central-and-sigstore) and [Python](https://www.python.org/download/sigstore/), and it has a lot of maintainers behind it, so it makes sense to support this provider first.

 The impact of not doing this leaves crate owners vulnerable to a crates.io compromise.
 Organizations that need to have way to verify crate integrity will be left to build their own solution and private package registries.

+Alternative RFCs such as [this](https://github.com/withoutboats/rfcs/pull/7) describes using TUF for signing the crates.io index, and later signing crates themselves.
+This RFC could make that work simpler, allowing to use TUF to manage the keys of a crates.io Sigstore instance.

 # Prior art
 [prior-art]: #prior-art